This post may contain compensated links. Refer to my disclaimer for more info.

 Excited to join our road trip down the Georgia Coast and need to know the best things to do in Richmond Hill and Historic Midway and Sunbury Georgia?

-You’ve probably heard about Fort McAllister State Park and Richmond Hill attractions near Tybee Island and Savannah.
+You’ve probably heard about Fort McAllister State Park and Richmond Hill attractions near Tybee Island.

 Or you want to see why Bryan and Liberty counties captured the heart of automobile billionaire Henry Ford and his wife Clara.